Highlights

 Where to Watch Things Fall Apart

-Looking to feast your eyes on 'Things Fall Apart' on your TV or mobile device at home?
-Hunting down a streaming service to buy, rent, download, or view the Hansjürgen Pohland-directed movie via subscription can be a challenge, so we here at Moviefone want to help you out.
+Thinking about watching 'Things Fall Apart' right from your couch?
+Tracking down a streaming service to buy, rent, download, or view the Hansjürgen Pohland-directed movie via subscription can be a challenge, so we here at Moviefone want to do the work for you.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Things Fall Apart' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'Things Fall Apart' right now, here are some particulars about the Calpenny Nigeria Films Limited (NG), Cine 3 (FRG), Nigram (US) drama flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Things Fall Apart' on each platform when they are available.
+Now, before we get into all the details of how you can watch 'Things Fall Apart' right now, here are some finer points about the Calpenny Nigeria Films Limited (NG), Cine 3 (FRG), Nigram (US) drama flick.

-Curious to know what the movie's about?
+Ready to dive into the plot?
 Here's the plot: "When Obi Okonkwo completes his studies in England and returns to Nigeria, he finds himself in a country marked by rapid industrialisation and deep political change.
 In a time of social upheaval, Obi represents modern Nigeria.
 Through his gaze, his own expectations, those of his environment and the woman he loves become visible.
 And the disappointment of these expectations.
 Obi experiences the spreading corruption, the dominance of the Europeans and the conflicts with the values of traditional societies.
 In flashbacks, his struggle is interwoven with that of his grandfather Okonkwo.
 The latter experiences the first foreign influences in his village of Umuofia, from the arrival of the Christian missionaries to British colonialism." .